casbey/RecipeSharingWebsiteAD/README.md

 # Recipe Sharing Website Application Development

-The aim of this project is to create a **Recipe Sharing Platform** where users can sign up, upload their favourite recipes, and search for recipes shared by other users, and also interact with other user posts.
+The aim of this project is to create a **Recipe Sharing Platform** where users can upload their favourite recipes, and search for recipes shared by other users.

 ## Requirements
-1. **PHP(Laravel)** - For handling the API requests and search functionality.
+1. **PHP(Laravel)** - For all the functionalities and management.
 2. **MySQL** - For the database management.
 3. **HTML, CSS, JavaScript** - For designing and setting up the website.
 4. **Github/Git** - For version control and collaboration.

 ## Features
-* **User Authentication:** Signing up, logging in, and profile management.
+* **Recipe Listing:** Users are able to list all the available recipes.
+* **Recipe Deletion:** Users can delete the recipes from the list.
-* **Recipe Search Functions:** User can search for other recipes by category, and based on the ingredients.
+* **Recipe Search Functions:** Users can search for other recipes by name, and based on the ingredients.
-* **Recipe Submission:** User can upload their recipe.
+* **Recipe Submission:** Users can upload their recipe.
-* **Website Interactions:** Users can interact with each other via comments, ratings, and saving recipes as favourites.
+* **Recipe Inspection:** Users can interact view the detailed version of the recipe.